terhechte/appventure/guides/pattern_matching/intro.md

 ## Destructure

 Destructuring means to take something of a certain structure and destructure it into smaller items again.
-Imagaine you had a `apv::tuple` variable `user` with the following value: `(firstname: "Harry", lastname: "Potter", age: 21, occupation: "Wizard")`
+Imagaine you had a `lnk::tuple` variable `user` with the following value: `(firstname: "Harry", lastname: "Potter", age: 21, occupation: "Wizard")`

 Destructuring means taking this tuple and converting it into individual variables: